data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/box.md

       Leading `~` will be expanded in the file name as will environment variables such as `${RCLONE_CONFIG_DIR}`.

+   --box-box-sub-type

+      Examples:
+         | user       | Rclone should act on behalf of a user.
+         | enterprise | Rclone should act on behalf of a service account.

+   --box-client-id
+      OAuth Client Id.

+      Leave blank normally.

+   --box-client-secret
+      OAuth Client Secret.

+      Leave blank normally.

+   --box-commit-retries
+      Max number of times to try committing a multipart file.

    --box-encoding
       The encoding for the backend.

       See the [encoding section in the overview](/overview/#encoding) for more info.

+   --box-list-chunk
+      Size of listing chunk 1-1000.

    --box-owned-by
       Only show items owned by the login (email address) passed in.

-   --box-upload-cutoff
-      Cutoff for switching to multipart upload (>= 50 MiB).

-   --box-list-chunk
-      Size of listing chunk 1-1000.

-   --box-client-secret
-      OAuth Client Secret.

-      Leave blank normally.
+   --box-root-folder-id
+      Fill in for rclone to use a non root folder as its starting point.

    --box-token
       OAuth Access Token as a JSON blob.